 Seat belt statistics clearly show that wearing a seat belt saves lives.
 Luckily, the rate of seat belt usage grew in the last 15 years.
 A rough estimate is that 17,452 people died from not buckling up, and if they had, most of them would’ve lived.

 These are just some numbers that point to the importance of seat belts and many other statistics that show how important it is to use them.

 If you’re a driver who ignores the seat belt, read these facts and stats below.
 They can literally save your life, even while you’re using Uber or Lyft.

 Seat Belt Safety Statistics and Numbers (Editor’s Choice)

-- The first iteration of the three-point seat belt happened in 1955
+- The first iteration of the three-point seat belt occurred in 1955

-- Car crashes are a leading cause of death for people younger than 25
+- Car crashes are a leading cause of death for people under 25

-- Georgia has the highest seat belt usage of 97.10%
+- Georgia is the state with the highest seat belt usage — 97.10%

-- Seat belt can minimize moderate to critical injuries by 50%
+- Seat belt can reduce moderate to critical injuries by 50%

 Seat Belt Facts